-This course is a continuation of ATH 430 and the first of a sequence of two research seminar courses.
-Students will refine their literature review, and write the purpose and methods sections of their athletic training research project.
+This course is a continuation of ATH 580 and the first of a sequence of two research seminar courses.
+Students will refine their literature review to develop and write the introduction and methods sections of their athletic training research project.
 Students will present their proposals to their peers.
-This is directed study under the supervision of faculty.
-This course is intended for Athletic Training Professional Phase students only.
-Prerequisite: ATH 430.
+This is directed study under the supervision of faculty research mentor.
+Additionally, students will learn how to efficiently and effectively use the IBM SPSS Software.
+Prerequisite: Admission into the Athletic Training Program and ATH 580.
 Offered Each Year (Fall).
 (GR)